 Ensuring Safe Eats

-Supplements are regulated differently than conventional foods, but they still pose allergen risks.
-Consumers with severe allergies should always verify the “inactive ingredients” list and be aware that traditional processing methods for herbs (like using flour to dry gums) can introduce hidden allergens.
-When in doubt, contact the manufacturer directly to confirm allergen-free status.
+Regulators oversee supplements differently from conventional foods, but allergens still pose risks in these products.
+Consumers with severe allergies should always check the “inactive ingredients” list.
+They should also understand that traditional herb processing methods, such as using flour to dry gums, can introduce hidden allergens.
+When consumers are in doubt, they should contact the manufacturer directly to confirm allergen-free status.

 For more information or to report a concern about a food product, you can visit our contact page at https://source86.com/contact/.